 Assaying of drill samples from Cuzco was suspended in 2008 due to the joint venture arbitration.
-Following resumption of exploration activities, the samples have been re-logged using the "hydrothermal" mineralisation model (see above) as a prelude to preparing a Resource estimate, expected during the December quarter.
+Following resumption of exploration activities, the samples have been re-logged as a prelude to preparing a Resource estimate, expected during the December quarter.